Adding RTC Clock to Raspberry Pi 4

 $ set-timezone <TIMEZONE>

-To list possible <TIMEZONE>
+To list possible <TIMEZONE> values:

 $ timedatectl list-timezones

-To manually set the system clock time via date
+To manually set the system clock time via date:

 # date MMDDhhmm[[CC]YY][.ss]